hmcts/em-media-viewer/README.md

 ### Viewer Exceptions

-When exceptions are thrown by the different Media Views, the exception encapsulated in an object called `ViewerException` and passed up the chain to be used by consuming service.
+When exceptions are thrown by the different Media Viewers, the exception is encapsulated in an object called `ViewerException` and passed up the chain to be used by consuming service.

 The structure of the `ViewerException` exception class can be seen below: